-The subjective nature of fragrances makes it more challenging to demonstrate the "novelty, usefulness, and non-obviousness" of an olfactory invention, which are essential requirements for obtaining a patent.30 Unlike other forms of inventions, such as mechanical devices or chemical compositions, there are no established objective criteria for describing and evaluating fragrances.
-The fragrance industry is highly competitive, 31 and companies often keep their fragrance formulas and production processes as trade secrets rather than applying for patents, which would require public disclosure of the details.32 Furthermore, the cost of obtaining and enforcing a patent can be prohibitive,33 especially for small fragrance companies.
+The subjective nature of fragrances makes it more challenging to demonstrate the "novelty, usefulness, and non-obviousness" of an olfactory invention, which are essential requirements for obtaining a patent.
+Unlike other forms of inventions, such as mechanical devices or chemical compositions, there are no established objective criteria for describing and evaluating fragrances.
+The fragrance industry is highly competitive, and companies often keep their fragrance formulas and production processes as trade secrets rather than applying for patents, which would require public disclosure of the details.
+Furthermore, the cost of obtaining and enforcing a patent can be prohibitive, especially for small fragrance companies.
 Therefore, while patents can indeed serve as a valuable tool for protecting intellectual property in the fragrance industry, they may not always be the most appropriate or practical choice.
 The criteria for patent protection typically revolve around the novelty, non-obviousness, and utility of an invention.
-While some aspects of fragrance creation may meet these criteria, the inherent subjectivity and sensory nature of fragrances can make it challenging to establish clear and universally applicable patent claims.
+While some aspects of fragrances can make it challenging to establish clear and universally applicable patent claims.
 However, it is worth noting that some fragrance-related innovations, such as unique extraction techniques or novel delivery systems, may indeed qualify for patent protection under certain circumstances.
-Relevant legislation governing patents, such as the Patent Act, must be considered in evaluating the applicability of patent protection to fragrances.
+Relevant legislation